Skip to main content

-Tools are functions or APIs the agent can call upon to perform actions like accessing databases or manipulating data.
-They let your agent schedule an appointment on behalf of your user, request a prescription refill, or do countless other tasks.
+• Tools: Agent tools are APIs that an agent can use, such as schedule an appointment on behalf of your user, request a prescription refill, or other countless other tasks.

-To create a tool, click the “New tool” button on the top right of the list screen.
+To create an agent tool, click the “New tool” button on the top right of the list screen.

 • Name: The name of the tool is used to reference it elsewhere in Console, including in prompts and agents, so you should pick something that’s easily identifiable.
 It shouldn’t contain any whitespace.